Toss the onions and potatoes in a medium sized bowl. Sprinkle with paprika and vegetable oil and toss again.

 SKILLET SKILLS

 I know those of you who usually skip the story and head to ingredients and instructions just did a u-turn.
 Well, hello there!
 Yes, there is mayonnaise in this hash recipe.
 Make sure to watch the VIDEO attached to this post – it’s a secret trick I discovered in a New York diner years ago.
+After adding it to the pan, toss everything about to coat then finish by seasoning with kosher salt and black pepper.

 Need a delicious weekend meal idea?
 Make this EASY CORNED BEEF HASH!